MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Get-MgBookingBusinessAppointment.md

 Get the properties and relationships of a bookingAppointment object in the specified bookingBusiness.
 The startDateTime and endDateTime properties are always returned in UTC.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaBookingBusinessAppointment](/powershell/module/Microsoft.Graph.Beta.Bookings/Get-MgBetaBookingBusinessAppointment?view=graph-powershell-beta)

 ## SYNTAX